 “My soul is overwhelmed with sorrow—crushed with grief—to the point of death.”

 I began this article with a quote from the most famous person to ever walk planet earth.
-Jesus Christ, the son of God, was a human being about to take on an insurmountable challenge that any person of flesh and blood could never be prepared for.
+Jesus Christ, the son of God, was a human being about to take on the single most insurmountable challenge that any person of flesh and blood could never be prepared for.

 Jesus felt lost.
 We know he felt abandoned since, while in the midst of the most severe of his trauma (and what Jesus experienced was nothing short of trauma), he cried out to God, “My God, my God, WHY have you forsaken me.”
 Just prior to that, Jesus had been betrayed by one of his beloved friends who gave him up.
 In between those two incidents, all within a matter of a few hours, another of his best friends disavowed even knowing him.
 Jesus knew what it was to experience rejection by those he loved.